Last updated: 7 February 2025

 Engagement and public consultation summary

-• During the autumn of 2018 we piloted our first community comments signs, inviting residents and businesses to write their thoughts about seven key locations identified through the perception survey, and held a number of pop-up events in the area to speak with local people.
+During the autumn of 2018 we piloted our first community comments signs, inviting residents and businesses to write their thoughts about seven key locations identified through the perception survey, and held several pop-up events in the area to speak with local people.
 We also hosted a led cycle ride and walk of the area.

-• On 24 June 2019 over 5000 leaflets were delivered to addresses within the scheme boundary, informing the local community of the public consultation and inviting them to participate.
+On 24 June 2019 more than 5000 leaflets were delivered to addresses within the scheme boundary, informing the local community of the public consultation and inviting them to participate.

 The consultation ran between 24 June 2019 and 14 July 2019 and was primarily hosted online via the digital engagement platform Commonplace, with hard copies available upon request.
-We publicised the consultation by a variety of methods such as flyers, local and social media; and during the consultation period we held two drop-in sessions for the local community to find out more about the scheme; 96 people attended the drop-in events in total.
+We publicised the consultation by a variety of methods such as flyers, local and social media; and during the consultation period we held two drop-in sessions for the local community to find out more about the scheme.
+A total of 96 people attended the drop-in events.

 Scheme update